FAQ - PRO

 Keg serving data and telemetry is first captured by the keg monitor hardware.
-Updates are pushed to the cloud via your local WiFi connection.
+Updates are securely pushed to the cloud via your local WiFi connection.
 Once data reaches the cloud it is stored in a database which is accessible via the Cloud Dashboard or our API.

 Yes.
 Data collected by the keg monitors is sent to the cloud using industry-standard TLS 1.2 encrypted data transfer.

-The Cloud Dashboard is secured using HTTPS and is password-protected.
+The Cloud Dashboard accessed secured using HTTPS and is password-protected.

 Yes!
 You have several options: